JSQLParser/JSqlParser/README.md

 ## News

+* Please test the actual **0.9.5-SNAPSHOT**.
+It includes some grammar refactorings which eventually results in parse tree changes.
 * Version **0.9.4** released.
 * Please test the actual SNAPSHOT, if there are problems using the extended identifier token.
 * Version **0.9.3** released.